 Divvy Bikes– Divvy bikes are a shared bike system that allows people to rent bikes for 24 hours, but in thirty minute increments.
 This is my absolute favorite way to see the city of Chicago.
 There are hundreds of drop off and pick up spots throughout the city.
 Chicago is a bicycle-friendly city, so riding around the streets is safe and convenient.

-We rode all over the city, but the best place to ride is along Lake Shore Drive.
+One of the most scenic areas to to ride is along Lake Shore Drive.
 You can watch the beautiful reverse sunset and enjoy the breeze.

 Kayak Chicago– Kayak Chicago offers many different rental and tour options, so it will fit into any itinerary.
-Our group opted for the Architectural tour of the Chicago River, a three hour, 5-mile kayaking tour.
-Our tour guides were charming, informative, and attentive.
-It was a great way to see the buildings, riverwalk, and city.
-I would highly recommend trying one of their tours while you are there.
-(Be sure to check Groupon!
-We were able to get a discounted rate for our group.
+The three hour, 5-mile Architectural Tour is a great way to see the city.
+(Be sure to check Groupon!)

 Explore neighborhoods– Chicago has a variety of neighborhoods, each with their own style and charm.
-Along with Wrigleyville and Magnificent Mile, we explored Chinatown, Lakeview, Lincoln Park, Little Italy, the Loop, Wicker Park and Bucktown.
-We saw several other neighborhoods as we rode around on our Divvy bikes.
+Along with Wrigleyville and Magnificent Mile, soak up Chinatown, Lakeview, Lincoln Park, Little Italy, the Loop, Wicker Park and Bucktown.

-What is your favorite thing to do in Chicago?
-Now that you know what to do in Chicago, the next question is when will you visit?
-Leave me a comment below!
+What is your favorite thing to do in Chicago? me a comment below!